orendain/DemeoMods/HouseRules_Essentials/README.md

 - __Better Sorcerer__ : 0 Action Cost for Sorcerer's Zap - No other changes. #STS
 - __No Surprises__ :  No surprises in the dark or coming through doors.
 - __Quick and the Dead__ : A mode with a small hand but fast turnaround time on cards means you need to not hesitate.
+- __Flipping Out__ : Coin Flips ONLY!
+BIG ENEMIES!
+Heads... or tails?
 ### JSON Rulesets

 Rulesets may also be configured as JSON files and stored within the game directory `<GAME_DIR>/UserData/HouseRules/<rulesetname>.json`